zomnium/plastichabitat/index.md

 ## Introduction

 Plastic Habitat is a personal project to write an online book.
 An easy to read reference about all best practices for designing and developing cross-device websites.
-Instead of blogging about everything I want to create a structured reference instead.
+Instead of blogging about everything I want to create a structured reference.
 Which will be updated with developments within the ever changing web.

-*It's work in progress!*
+*In short, it's work in progress!*

 ### Who is this for?